roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Clean yourself up Trisha.
 It's time to go," he said, without waiting for a response.

  He tossed her a handtowel.
 Trisha caught it, still staring in the mirror.
 She took one more thoughtful glance at her face &ndash; sweaty, flushed, dripping and covered in cum &ndash; before finally closing her eyes and running the towel over herself.
-Report_Story #1